kubernetes/enhancements/keps/sig-node/3953-dynamic-node-resize/README.md

 ## Summary

 The proposal aims at enabling dynamic node resizing.
-This will help in updating cluster resource capacity by just resizing compute resources of nodes rather than adding new node or removing existing node from a cluster.
+This will help in updating cluster resource capacity by just resizing compute resources of nodes rather than adding new node to a cluster.
 The updated node configurations are to be reflected at the node and cluster levels automatically without the need to reset the kubelet.

 This proposal also aims to improve the initialization and reinitialization of resource managers, such as the CPU manager and memory manager, in response to changes in a node's CPU and memory configurations.